chromaxyz/reflex/README.md

 - Uses neutral language, avoids introducing new terminology.
 - A built-in upgradeable installer allowing you to add, upgrade and remove modules throughout the application lifetime.

-Noteably this is a so-called framework, a single well-tested implementation rather than a specification.
+Noteably this is a so-called framework, a single well-tested audited implementation rather than a specification.
 The framework serves as the foundation of your modular application allowing you to focus on your business logic.

+## Goals

+- The core framework must be as minimalistic and lean as possible, aim for a "zero-cost abstraction".
+- The core framework must have a highly optimized hot-path.
+- The core framework must have as little stack pressure as possible.
+- Priveledged administrative functions must optimize for legibility and safety, focus on preventing footguns.
+- Only the `Installer` is required, all other modules are optional.

 ## Contracts

 ```
 .
-├── BaseConstants.sol "Extendable `Constants`, constants used in the framework."
+├── BaseConstants.sol "Extendable `Constants`: constants used in the framework."
-├── BaseDispatcher.sol "Non-upgradeable `Dispatcher`, entry point of the framework."
+├── BaseDispatcher.sol "Non-upgradeable `Dispatcher`: dispatcher to module implementations"
-├── BaseModule.sol "Upgradeable `Module`, building block of the framework."
+├── BaseModule.sol "Upgradeable `Module`, foundational building block of modules."
-├── BaseState.sol "Extendable `State`, state store of the framework."
+├── BaseState.sol "Extendable `State`, foundational state store of the framework."
 ├── interfaces
 │   ├── IBaseDispatcher.sol "Interface for the `Dispatcher`."
 │   ├── IBaseInstaller.sol "Interface for the `Installer`."
 │   ├── IBaseModule.sol "Interface for the `Module`."
-│   ├── IBase.sol "Interface for the `Base`, internal building block."
+│   ├── IBase.sol "Interface for the `Base`, internal."
-│   └── IBaseState.sol "Interface for the `State`."
+│   ├── IBaseState.sol "Interface for the `State`."
+│   └── Proxy.sol "Interface for the `Proxy`, internal."
 ├── internals
 │   ├── Base.sol "Extendable `Base`, internal abstraction for `Dispatcher` and `Module`.
-│   └── Proxy.sol "Non-upgradeable `Proxy`, internal building block.
+│   └── Proxy.sol "Non-upgradeable `Proxy`, internal proxy indirection layer.
 └── modules
-    └── BaseInstaller.sol "Upgradeable `Installer`, built-in installer for modules."
+    └── BaseInstaller.sol "Upgradeable `Installer`, upgradeable built-in installer for modules."
 ```

 ## Inheritance snippet